dsciitism/WNUT-2020-Task-2/README.md

 6. Analyzing the results of all approaches

-# Conventional Approach
+# Conventional Approaches

-# Transformer approaches
+# Transformer Based Approaches

 # Results